Adult learning program staff

 Qué lo Qué/Sak Pasé!
 Mirlande received a Master of Science in Transnational Cultural and Community Studies from UMass Boston.
 She earned a Bachelors in Africana Studies, a minor in Latino studies also from UMass Boston.
 Her research focuses on art-based autoethnography on Haitian and Dominican relations.
 Mirlande loves to study the intersectionality of both African and Latino cultures.
 Travel is her ultimate passion in life.

-Alberto is a math teacher at ALP.
+Alberto is the ABE Coordinator and Math teacher at ALP.
 He started as a volunteer tutor for mathematics, and was eventually hired as a math teacher.
 Alberto currently teaches all of the math classes being offered by Jamaica Plain Community Centers Adult Learning Program.
 In addition to English, he speaks Spanish.

 Bridget Mutebi, Morning & Evening ESOL Instructor